This is a demo of image-based cross-origin login detection for most major social networks. A fork of socialmedia-leak with some enchantments.

-The demo shows the one of the oldest methods (with some new look) to detect if the visitor are logged into Facebook, Twitter, Google, etc.
+The demo shows one of the oldest methods (with some new look) to detect if the visitor is logged into Facebook, Twitter, Google, etc.

-We request the image (to bypass Same Origin Policy) thats be available only if the user is logged in.
+We request the image (to bypass Same Origin Policy) that's available only if the user is logged in.
 For this, we attach the

-onload event which will occurs if the image has been successfully loaded, and the
+onload event which will occur if the image has been successfully loaded, and the

-But how to apply it to the major websites such as Facebook and Twitter?
+But how to apply it to major websites such as Facebook and Twitter?

 Socialmedia-leak described recently that almost all of them have typical «redirect on login» mechanisms, and it can be used to to redirect to the image.
-Another feature is that in most cases the redirected URL must be in same origin, and this can be a problem because the major websites uses CDN to store almost all of their image files.
+Another feature is that in most cases the redirected URL must be in «same origin», and this can be a problem because the major websites use CDN to store almost all of their image files.